 We may also need to close due to extreme weather conditions, power/heat/AC failure, and/or security threats as per Emergency Management Policies.
-Fees remain payable in full on ALL days of school closure.
+Fees remain payable in full on ALL days of school closure

-Professional Development Day - Easter Monday - Centre Closed: In addition to fostering children's learning, BrightPath also supports our Educators' continuous professional learning.
-BrightPath has a professional development day each year, on Easter Monday, wherein BrightPath provides professional development workshops to all staff to help keep their knowledge and ideas fresh and current.
+Professional Development and Parent Teacher Interviews - Centre Closed In addition to fostering children's learning, BrightPath also supports our Educators' continuous professional learning.
+Professional development days are scheduled for staff meetings and professional development during the school year.